1998 Washington, D.C., Initiative 59: Barr Amendment

 The federal government later prevailed on appeal, reinstating the Barr Amendment just in time to thwart MPP's initiative 63 – "The Medical Marijuana Initiative of 2002" – which had already qualified for the November 2002 ballot.
 In 2009, both the United States Senate and House of Representatives voted to lift the ban against a medical marijuana initiative, effectively overturning the Barr Amendment.

 Initiative 71 and legalization of recreational cannabis

-The legalization of non-commercial possession and cultivation of recreational marijuana was voted in the following year through Initiative 71 in 2014.
+In 2014, the legalization of non-commercial possession and cultivation of recreational marijuana was approved by District of Columbia voters through Initiative 71.